panoptic-labs/docs/blog/2025-09-05-position-spoofing-post-mortem/2025-09-05-position-spoofing-post-mortem.md

 - **Use available tools and methods at all times.** We chose to roll our own cryptographic hash aggregation scheme without doing proper research about existing methods.
 We set up a fingerprinting method that relied on [XORing](https://en.wikipedia.org/wiki/Xor) together hashes, enabling orderless position lists & making updates to the position list gas-efficient.
 This method is known as XHASH.
 Had we done our proper research, we’d have known about the issues with XHASH.
 More generally, the Panoptic team's expertise is in decentralized finance.
 We should specialize in developing the best rules for an options trading protocol, and rely on cryptography experts to provide the battle-tested security primitives we need.

+- **Communicate with urgency and clarity.** Some users delayed taking protective action because our initial messages didn’t convey the seriousness of the situation strongly enough.
+In at least one case, a user thought the word “investigating” meant the vulnerability was still unconfirmed, and held on to a position rather than acting immediately.
+This illustrates how critical it is for crisis communications to cut through hesitation: messages must leave no doubt about the severity of the issue, the urgency of action, and the exact steps required from users.

 Finally, a few words regarding the next steps for Panoptic as a protocol and product.
 We will soon be relaunching with Panoptic V2, an upgrade which addresses this vulnerability at its core while also releasing planned improvements to force exercise mechanics, PLP economics, and position management flexibility.
 We remain committed to building a secure options protocol and will share more details about V2's architecture and our enhanced security measures in the coming weeks.